An exploratory calculation of $K_{\rm L}\to\mu^+\mu^-$ decay from Lattice QCD at physical pion mass: Numerical results

 We combine our $I=1$ and $I=0,2$ results from the three different treatments for the $\eta$, including correlations, and compare them to the SD$\gf^2$ result and the experimental values in Figure~\ref{fig:combined}.
 Since the phase of our lattice result for $\mathcal{A}_{\kl\mu\mu}$ depends on the unphysical phase of the kaon source, we adjust that phase so that the absorptive part of $\mathcal{A}_{\kl\mu\mu}$ is purely imaginary as stated earlier, and that the imaginary part of the decay amplitude is positive.
 Because only the magnitudes of the experimental values are known, we arbitrarily choose their signs to agree with our lattice results.

 Using the adopted phase of our kaon source we directly evaluate the matrix element of the effective Hamiltonian given in Eq.~(110) in Ref.~\cite{Buchalla:1993wq} in lattice calculation.
 The result, also shown in Figure~\ref{fig:combined} and Table~\ref{tab:res-total}, is given by a consistent calculation of the SD$\gf^2$ amplitude that can be directly combined with the LD$2\gamma$ result computed here.
-A more detailed discussion of our evaluation of the standard model result for the SD$\gf^2$ amplitude and its sign is given in Section~\ref{sect:sign}, where we conclude that the interference between the LD2$\gamma$ and the SD$\gf^2$ dispersive parts is destructive.
+A more detailed discussion of our evaluation of the standard model result for the SD$\gf^2$ amplitude and its sign is given in Section~\ref{sect:sign}, where we conclude that the interference between the LD2$\gamma$ and the SD$\gf^2$ dispersive parts is destructive, at least for this calculation in which necessary renormalization counter terms have not yet been included.

 For each of the three treatments of the $\eta$ shown in Figure~\ref{fig:combined}, we obtain the value by performing a correlated fit to the data for $\dmax\in [4,6]$.
 Here all three methods are very consistent with comparable statistical errors, but the values obtained for the imaginary part are about 3$\sigma$ above the experimental result deduced from the $\kl\to\gamma\gamma$ process.
 For our final results for each isospin channel and their total, tabulated in Table~\ref{tab:res-total}, we quote the central values and statistical errors from Method 3 and take the standard deviation among the three different methods as the systematic error from the treatment of the $\eta$-intermediate state.

-This large discrepancy with experiment is not at present understood.
-We expect this puzzle to be clarified by future calculations using smaller lattice spacings which are now underway.
+Given the exploratory nature of this first lattice calculation, a detailed discussion of systematic errors would be premature.
+However, there are at least four likely sources of systematic error.
+The 24ID ensemble used here with an inverse lattice spacing of $1/a=1.023$ GeV leads to uncertain but possibly large discretization errors.
+For a similar calculation of the electromagnetic difference between the $\pi^+$ and $\pi^0$ masses~\cite{Feng:2021zek} the result obtained from the 24ID ensemble was 20\% below the experimental value.
+The finite-volume errors associated with low-energy $\pi\pi\gamma$ states was estimated to be at or below 10\%~\cite{Chao:2024vvl} and errors as large as 10\% might result from our omission of all but two of the seven weak operators present in the $\Delta S=1$ effective weak Hamiltonian.
+Finally, the 30\% statistical error present in our treatment of the $\eta$ intermediate state could well obscure systematic errors of the same size, in spite of the agreement between the three different methods we tried.